salmondavidp/Project-AI/README.md

 # JEDA

-A Virtual Assistant Made By CS Brach 5th sem AEIP Gada
+A Virtual Assistant Made By CS Brach 5th sem AEIP Gadag

 This project aims to Make Virtual assistants available for everyone